 SF8 shall provide an Event Action security function to register occurrences of audited events and take appropriate action.
-Detection of such occurrences will cause an information flag to be set, and may cause one of the following to occur if the violation warrants such action:
+Detection of such occurrences will cause an information flag to be set, and may cause one of the following to occur if warranted by the violation:

 - Memory wiping actions

 - Different levels of immediate resets

 - Different levels of security interrupts

-- Event Action depends on the type of Event (see [TD] for more information).
+- 168 Event Action depends on the type of Event (see [TD] for more information).